petercripps/learning-python/README.md

 [This](https://medium.com/swlh/git-manual-for-beginners-7932a6523d2f) is a good [GitHub](http://www.github.com/) manual for beginners.
 ### Project Ideas
 [Here's a resource](https://www.freecodecamp.org/news/the-secret-to-unlimited-project-ideas/) to help you come up wth unlimited ideas for your coding projects.
+## Curriculum
+Here's a curriculum I've put together and am following:
+1. Install Python for your environemnt as well as an IDE with any extensions you need.
+2. Do a complete course.
+I did _The Python Mega Course: Build 10 Real World Applications_ from [Udemy](https://www.udemy.com) which I got at a dramatically reduced price (£21.99 instead of £199.99).
+There is also a [free course] (https://www.freecodecamp.org/news/python-for-everybody/) though.
+3. Use a reference like [this](https://developers.google.com/edu/python/) to supplement your learning.